Distributed Autonomous Sensing Systems

 The Distributed Autonomous Systems theme centers on the fundamental signal processing challenges of multi-agent sensing systems.
-The current research focus is on distributed/decentralized processing, probabilistic machine learning, federated learning, resource allocation, autonomous inference through sensor fusion, and Navigation (including localization and synchronization).
-One of the underlying challenges is to develop algorithms for resource constrained sensor systems, and which are particularly deployed in inaccessible locations.
+The current research focus is on distributed/decentralized processing, probabilistic machine learning, federated learning, resource allocation, autonomous inference through sensor fusion, and PNT (Position, Navigation and Timing).
+One of the underlying challenges is to develop algorithms for resource constrained sensor systems and systems deployed in inaccessible/intermittentily accesible locations.
 We work closely with various universities (e.g, TU/e, Radboud), research institutes (e.g., TNO, SRON, NLR) and industries (e.g., VSL, KPN, NXP), in the Netherlands and internationally.

 Techniques